under-ground/mailbox/README.md

 A Discord bot written in Java using the Javacord library to provide a simple and easy to use mailbox structure for servers to allow users to message server staff and receive a reply.
 This project is built for the Discord Community Hack Week for fun and is not intended to be a production ready product.

-## Uses
+## Usage

 Users can send messages in the designated "Message-Channel" though, the channel name can of course be saved.
 After the user sends a message, the message is immediately deleted and routed to the inbox channel.
 Upon successful receipt of the message, the user should receive a direct message confirming their message has been sent.
-The user will receive a mention ping if their privacy settings do not allow direct messages.
+The user will receive a mention ping if their privacy settings do not allow direct messages. *Note: It's recommended to enable slowmode to prevent spam*

 ![](https://media.giphy.com/media/VGJi4ObV5pdJRg8JdT/giphy.gif)